 Because it takes energy to process what we eat, when we don’t eat, or when we eat lightly, the body has energy left over to detox, to rid itself of junk we have inside that may be causing little and not-so-little problems.
 The body can concentrate on fighting illness instead.
 Fasting gives our most overworked organ, the liver, the chance to rest and do its job better.

 I like to think that fasting can do for our bodies and for our liver what an oil change can do for our cars.

 The foods will be different, but they'll taste the same.
 Sound too good to be true?
 Read on…

 1. DON'T JUST EAT FOR YOUR OWN HEALTH, BUT EVERYONE ELSE'S HEALTH, TOO.

-Compare a chocolate bar made with fairly-traded cocoa to an "identical" chocolate bar, made from chocolate harvested by child slaves.
-It may or may not be "better" for you, but it's definitely better.
-We’re talking about Fair Trade here, and it’s especially important with coffee, tea, chocolate, sugar, and bananas.
-Fair Trade is only one of many ways to eat “better.”
+Compare a chocolate bar from fairly-traded cocoa, to an "identical" chocolate bar, made from the "same" chocolate harvested by child slaves.
+It may or may not be better for you, but it's definitely better.
+We’re talking about Fair Trade here, and it’s important where you can get it, but it's especially important with coffee, tea, chocolate, sugar, and bananas.
+Fair Trade is only one of many ways we can eat “better.”
 We can buy food from a farmer we know treats her land well.
-We can buy from a kitchen we know treats their staff with respect.
+We can buy from a kitchen we know treats their staff well.
 By making the right choices here, you preserve land, support communities, and encourage meaningful lives.
 (Yes, really!)

 And then, there are organics… While scientists still debate the value of organics for the consumer (I'll get into that later), no sensible person should debate the value of organics to the environment, and to the farmers raising the crop.